-The focus of the BRAZIL-UK Healthy Urban Mobility (HUM) research is on understanding the impact of personal (im)mobility on both individual and also community health and wellbeing.
-This is being studied in different neighbourhoods in Brazil and in the UK.
-We are developing a participatory approach to support and develop healthy urban mobility and to address health inequalities and injustice.
+The focus of the BRAZIL-UK Healthy Urban Mobility (HUM) research was on understanding the impact of personal (im)mobility on both individual and also community health and wellbeing.
+This was studied in different neighbourhoods in Brazil and in the UK.
+We developed a participatory approach to support and develop healthy urban mobility and to address health inequalities and injustice.

 - How is urban mobility accessed by different social-economic groups in different urban settings?